ashokdanaraddi/sre-take-home/PLAN.md

 6. Add Roll based access control(RBAC) to restrict the access
 7. Setup SSL/TLS certificate on ingress controller for Kubernetes Cluster

+Metrics
+1. Setup /metrics endpoint which will expose the requested metrics with the specified labels to Prometheus.